rapidsai/deployment/source/cloud/gcp/vertex-ai.md

 Installing RAPIDS via `pip` in the default environment is [not currently possible](https://github.com/rapidsai/deployment/issues/517), for now you must create a new `conda` environment.

 Vertex AI currently ships with CUDA Toolkit 11 system packages as of the [Jan 2025 Vertex AI release](https://cloud.google.com/vertex-ai/docs/release-notes#January_31_2025).
 The default Python environment also contains the `cupy-cuda12x` package.
-This means it's not possible to install RAPIDS package like `cudf` via `pip` as `cudf-cu12` will conflict with the CUDA Toolkit version by `cudf-cu11` will conflict with the `cupy` version.
+This means it's not possible to install RAPIDS package like `cudf` via `pip` as `cudf-cu12` will conflict with the CUDA Toolkit version but `cudf-cu11` will conflict with the `cupy` version.

 You can find out your current system CUDA Toolkit version by running `ls -ld /usr/local/cuda*`.
 ```